anna-university-results/.github/profile/README.md

 ## What to do if i face any techinical issues while viewing anan univ results?

-In case of techinical issues, the university established supprot portals to help students, students can directly contact anna university IT support through dedicated support email, this is (aucoe@gmail.com).
+In case of techinical issues, the university established supprot portals to help students, students can directly contact anna university IT support through dedicated support email, this is (acoeud@annauniv.edu).
 The university's IT & support team continously monitor all the issues and resolves them immediatly to ensure very smooth process to access results.

 ## Important points to remember: